Callum-OP/2D-Game-SFML/README.md

 # Issues
-Character animation is a bit stuttery when sprinting Player was stuck sprinting when playing one time, but have been unable to recreate the issue Getting audio errors: miniaudio ERROR: [WASAPI] Failed to initialize device.
+Character animation is a bit stuttery when sprinting Player was stuck sprinting when playing one time, but have been unable to recreate the issue Sometimes get the errors: "miniaudio ERROR: [WASAPI] Failed to initialize device.""
-  Failed to initialize the audio playback device: Invalid argument Failed to initialize audio device or engine
+  "Failed to initialize the audio playback device: Invalid argument" "Failed to initialize audio device or engine"
 As a result sometimes audio works and sometimes it does not.
+Sometimes get the error: "Cannot copy texture, failed to link texture to frame buffer"